 New Berlin real estate is some of the most expensive in Wisconsin, although New Berlin house values don't compare to the most expensive real estate in the U.S.

-New Berlin is a decidedly white-collar city, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, New Berlin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Berlin who work in office and administrative support (15.01%), management occupations (13.17%), and sales jobs (12.42%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Berlin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, New Berlin is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in New Berlin who work in sales jobs (12.22%), management occupations (10.89%), and office and administrative support (10.79%).

 Also of interest is that New Berlin has more people living here who work in computers and math than 95% of the places in the US.

 New Berlin is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Berlin’s overall crime rate is lower than average for the country.

 New Berlin is one of the most well-educated cities in the nation.
 42.65% of adults in New Berlin have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in New Berlin in 2018 was $44,101, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $176,404 for a family of four.